Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

 \subsection{Franka Arm with Robotiq Gripper}

-We evaluate HWM on real-world multi-stage manipulation with a Franka arm equipped with a Robotiq gripper, resembling the Droid setup.
-We run pick-\&-place and drawer opening/closing.
-These tasks require \emph{non-greedy} behavior, where successful execution depends on intermediate motions that temporarily increase distance to the goal—a regime in which single-level planners typically fail.
+We evaluate HWM on real-world multi-stage Franka manipulation: pick-\&-place and drawer opening/closing.
+These tasks require non-greedy behavior, where success depends on intermediate motions that temporarily increase distance to the goal.

 \textbf{Platform and Task.} We follow the VJEPA2-AC deployment setup and evaluate on real-world pick-\&-place and drawer manipulation using a 7-DoF Franka Emika Panda arm with a two-finger gripper.
-Pick-\&-place includes 10 start–goal pairs across two objects (cup and box), while drawer manipulation covers 7 opening and closing tasks (see \cref{app:robot_tasks}).
+Pick-\&-place includes 10 start–goal pairs across two objects (cup and box); drawer manipulation covers 7 opening and closing tasks (\cref{app:robot_tasks}).
 We run N=5 independent trials per configuration, yielding 50 total trials per object and 35 for drawer; per-configuration outcomes are highly consistent.

 \textbf{Baselines.} \textbf{VJEPA2-AC} \citep{assran2025v} is a single-level, world-model-based planner.
 Because we use the same architecture and training data for our low-level world model, this comparison isolates the effect of hierarchical planning.
 We additionally evaluate three vision–language-action models (VLA) baselines \textbf{Octo}, $\bm{\pi}_{0}$-FAST-DROID, and $\bm{\pi}_{0.5}$-DROID (see \cref{app:vla} for details).